 The Goodwill Theatre Performing Arts Complex and Conference Center will be comprised of two historic Endicott Johnson Shoe Company buildings connected by a newly constructed “infill” building and a central loading dock.
 The historic buildings in the complex are the Goodwill Theatre building (36 Willow Street) and the Municipal Building Fire Station (48 Willow Street).
 Goodwill Theatre, Inc. also owns the EJ Medical Building (67 Broad Street), where our administrative offices are currently housed.

-The complex will contain four state of the art performance stages of differing sizes and styles to increase entertainment options and enhance the versatility of student’s skill sets.
+The complex will contain three state of the art performance stages of differing sizes and styles to increase entertainment options and enhance the versatility of student’s skill sets.
 It will also contain, multiple lobbies, rehearsal halls, production facilities, offices, support space, a library and student lounge and classrooms.
 Goodwill Theatre Inc. will present and create Theatre for Young Audiences, classics, new work, dance, puppetry, comedy, chamber music, cabaret, jazz, film, visual and media arts as well as interdisciplinary work.
 It will also serve as rental space for local cultural organizations.

 The Goodwill Theatre Performing Arts Complex will serve as a catalyst for the economic revitalization of the Southern Tier and Greater Binghamton by adding jobs, bringing patrons and students to the center of Broome County, and fostering the development of supporting businesses.
 It will provide a unique opportunity for interaction among the region’s performing arts groups through collaborations around programming.